PSNI Chief Warns of Dissident Republican Threat After Lurgan Bomb Attempt

 What's Next

-The PSNI investigation into the Lurgan attack is ongoing.
-Chief Constable Boutcher has urged anyone with information to contact police.
-Full details of the incident are available via RTΓ News and BBC News NI.
+The PSNI investigation into the Lurgan attack is ongoing, and Chief Constable Boutcher has urged anyone with information to contact police.
+Security assessments of the threat posed by dissident republican groups will continue to be reviewed in the weeks ahead, particularly as the Easter period approaches.
+Full details of the incident are available via BBC News and The Irish Times.